Poulpes/onboarding/readme.md

 Here is a couple of topics related to our daily organisation and life.

 ### What am I gonna work on ?
+When it comes to planning, we're trying to optimise :
+- the level of availability of everyone's in the tea
 #### Yearly Meeting
 ### Meetings
 ### Side and side Project